transdigiware/blockchain/vscode-extension.md

 ## Step five: Debug a smart contract
 {: #develop-vscode-development-mode}

+**Note:** This functionality is currently not available in the v2 extension.

 You can use the **Debug** view to iteratively develop and debug your smart contracts locally, without having to repackage and upgrade the smart contract after every change.
 Debugging a smart contract allows you to run through the smart contract transactions with breakpoints and output, ensuring the transactions work as intended.